LiamJCates/Programming-Notes/Data Structures/Overview/Overview.md

+Before processing the data in any application, we must decide how we want to store data.
+The answer to that question depends on what kind of operations we want to perform on the data and the frequency of the operations.
+We should choose the implementation that gives us the best performance in terms of latency, memory, or any other parameter, without affecting the correctness of the application.

+A programmer has at their disposal several structures to hold any data in the memory.
+The choice of the right structure for holding data, also known as a data structure, is crucial for ensuring reliability, performance, and enabling the required functionalities in the application.

 A data structure is a particular way of organizing data elements so that operations on them may be performed efficiently.

 More formally, a data structure is a collection of data values, the relationships among them, and the operations that can be applied to the collection.